sp18-ankittiwari/mern_frontend/README.md

 I have started learning React through the Namaste React series by Akshay Saini.
 Below is a concise summary covering all three episodes together, explaining each concept and what I learned:

 In Episode 01 (Inception), I set up Visual Studio Code with essential extensions like Prettier and ES7+ React snippets to write clean and faster code.
  I revised the basics by writing a simple Hello World program using plain HTML and JavaScript to strengthen my fundamentals.
 Then I learned about CDN (Content Delivery Network), which allows including external libraries like React and ReactDOM directly into HTML files without local installations, enabling quick setups.
 Finally, I created my first React Hello World program using CDN setup, rendering text into the browser DOM using React.createElement and ReactDOM.render.

 In Episode 02 (Igniting Our App), I learned about npm (Node Package Manager) to initialize projects using npm init and manage dependencies efficiently.
 I explored Parcel, a zero-config bundler that simplifies bundling React apps with features like Hot Module Replacement (HMR), caching, and production builds.
 I understood the role of node_modules in storing installed packages locally and why it should be ignored in GitHub using .gitignore.
 Lastly, I analyzed the standard React app file structure, learning the purpose of files like package.json, index.html, and index.js.

-In Episode 03 (Laying the Foundation), I learned JSX (JavaScript XML), which allows writing HTML-like code inside JavaScript, and how Babel transpiles it to React createElement calls behind the scenes.
+In Episode 03 (Laying the Foundation), I learned JSX (JavaScript XML), which allows writing HTML-like code inside JavaScript, a nd how Babel transpiles it to React createElement calls behind the scenes.
 I understood the concept of React components as reusable, independent pieces of UI that make apps modular and maintainable.
 I explored the difference between Class-based components (traditional ES6 class approach) and Functional components (modern, simpler function-based approach), which are now widely used with React Hooks.